Malé Atolls

 When to go

-January through March is the dry-season sweet spot — the northeast monsoon brings the calmest lagoons and surest sun.
+January through March is the dry-season sweet spot: the northeast monsoon brings the calmest lagoons and surest sun.
 May through November is the southwest monsoon: still warm, still swimmable, with cloudier spells and the year's best surf and manta activity.
-There's no cyclone season this close to the equator — weather risk here is rain, not storms.
+There's no cyclone season this close to the equator; weather risk here is rain, not storms.

 The all-inclusive math

-Nowhere does the all-inclusive plan matter more than on a private island where the resort is the only restaurant, bar, and mini-mart for miles. À-la-carte Maldives pricing is famously steep; a genuine all-inclusive plan — drinks, à-la-carte venues, non-motorized water sports — usually beats pay-as-you-go by a wide margin.
+Nowhere does the all-inclusive plan matter more than on a private island where the resort is the only restaurant, bar, and mini-mart for miles. À-la-carte Maldives pricing is famously steep; a genuine all-inclusive plan (drinks, à-la-carte venues, non-motorized water sports) usually beats pay-as-you-go by a wide margin.
 Check what each plan gates: the difference between 'meal plan' and true all-inclusive is widest in the Maldives.

 Where the Malé Atolls resorts are

-5 resorts mapped · gold stars are five-star properties · tap a pin for details
+11 resorts mapped stars are five-star properties

 The best all-inclusive resorts in Malé Atolls